 Repairs are part of the church’s history with the first known one occurring in 1827.
 Later the Rev’d Charles Mann, rector from 1837 to 1878, was authorized to have chimneys placed in the church.
 Evidently they didn’t prove satisfactory and stovepipes again projected through the walls.
 In 1854 the church was again repaired, re-roofed, and this time altered.
 The floor of the chancel was extended over the tombs in the east end of the church.
 The flagstone aisles were removed along with the box pews and new flooring installed with modern pews.
 The church remains in this configuration.

 Federal troops camped in the churchyard during the Civil War.
 The interior was badly damaged and repairs were finally made in 1878.
-Just inside the churchyard wall are the graves of two unknown confederate soldiers who died in 1862 at Burgh Westra which was used as a hospital.
 In the early twentieth century the church had the last wood shake roof removed and the present slate one installed.

 During the rectorship of The Rev’d Robert A. Magill (1925-1932) more repairs were made to the church.
 Beginning in 1926 through 1927, extensive renovations were made to the interior with the church receiving electric lights and the present pulpit, dentil molding, choir seating, communion rail, lectern, Altar and the framing of the reredos tablet with its Apostles’ Creed, Lord’s Prayer and Summary of the Law.
 The area under the gallery was enclosed to provide class rooms.